Harry Manfredini

-Harry Manfredini (born August 25, 1943, in Chicago, Illinois) is an American composer and jazz soloist, who has scored more than one hundred films, including most of the Friday the 13th series.
+Harry Joseph Manfredini (born August 25, 1943) is an American composer, multi-instrumentalist, and jazz soloist.
+He has scored more than one hundred films, including most of the Friday the 13th series.
 He has had years of classical training, as well as twenty years in the popular music scene.
-In conversation with Russian journalist and composer Tony Vilgotsky, Harry Manfredini said that his musical tastes and style were influenced by such composers as Giacomo Puccini, Igor Stravinsky, Maurice Ravel and others.

 Early life and education

+Manfredini was born and raised in Chicago, the son of Italian American parents.
+As a child, Manfredini took accordion lessons and studied clarinet and saxophone before performing in a local rock band as a teenager.

-Manfredini received a Bachelor of Music degree from DePaul University, a Master of Arts degree from Western Illinois University, and a doctorate from Columbia University.
+He received a Bachelor of Music degree from DePaul University, a Master of Arts degree from Western Illinois University, and a doctorate from Columbia University.